 - The furniture, decoration, and the arrangement of the classroom.

 - Teacher’s authority.
 The teacher plays a central role and he/she is the source of all information.

 In the classroom

 The arrangements and the physical atmosphere in the classroom are paramount for making sure that the students feel comfortable and confident.
-The use of various techniques including art and music, are used by the trained teachers.
-In the beginning, the lesson based on Suggestopedia used to consist of three phases : deciphering, concert session (memorization séance), and elaboration.
-Later, it has developed into four phases as lots of experiments were done: introduction, concert session, elaboration, and production(cf Lozanov’s siteweb).
+The use of various techniques including art and music are used by trained teachers.
+In the beginning, the lesson based on Suggestopedia used to consist of three phases: deciphering, concert session (memorization séance), and elaboration.
+Later, it has developed into four phases as lots of experiments were done: introduction, concert session, elaboration, and production.

-- Introduction: The teacher teaches the material in “a playful manner” instead of analyzing Lexis and grammar of the text in a directive manner.
+- Introduction: The teacher teaches the material in “a playful manner” instead of analyzing the lexis and grammar of the text in a directive manner.